0tieno/Blog/_posts/2025-11-17-java-oop-concepts.md

 4. **Static Members**: Belong to the class rather than instances
 5. **Packages**: Organize related classes and avoid naming conflicts

-In the next post, we'll explore inheritance, polymorphism, and advanced OOP concepts!
+In the next post, we'll explore inheritance and how to build relationships between classes!

 Happy coding!